 MFAM 644.
 Child Abuse and Family Violence.
 3 Units.

-Definition and incidence of physical and emotional abuse, neglect, sexual molestation, dynamics of family violence; offender and nonoffender characteristics.
-Treatment of children, adolescents, the family and adults abused as children.
-Treatment modalities, including individual, group, and family therapy.
-Ethical and legal issues, community resources, multidisciplinary approach to child abuse, assessment, interview techniques, and confidentiality.
-Examines how cultural, SES, poverty and/or social stress impacts a family's mental health and recovery.
-Minimum of thirty contact hours.
-Cross-listing: COUN 644.
+Presents characteristics of physical and emotional abuse, neglect, sexual molestation, and family violence including offender and nonoffender traits.
+Focus on treatment including individual, group, and family therapy.
+Ethical and legal issues, community resources, and multidisciplinary approaches to child abuse.
+Examines cultural, SES, poverty and/or social stress impacts on mental health and recovery.

 MFAM 645.
 Advanced Substance Abuse-Treatment Strategies.
 3 Units.